NNU-GISA/GISA-RailPC/README.md

 # Rail3D: A Large-Scale Mobile LiDAR Point Cloud Dataset for Semantic Segmentation of Railway Scenes

 This is the official repository of the **Rail3D** dataset.
-Coming soon！
+For details, please refer to:

 **Rail3D: A Large-Scale Mobile LiDAR Point Cloud Dataset for Semantic Segmentation of Railway Scenes** <br />
 Tengping Jiang, Lei Dai, Shiwei Li, Qinyu Zhang, Zequn Zhang, Fankun Zeng, Yangzi Cong, Yongjun Wang, Xin Jin, Peng An.<br />